Charging across the savannah come the fastest antelope species in Africa.

-The Caprivi Strip in Namibia is a great place to see tsessebe running around.
-Kruger National Park in South Africa is another option.
 You can also see them in the Serengeti but sighting them can become mixed up with all the other antelope that live there.

 Springbok can be the highlight of any visit to South Africa.
 These cute little gazelles occupy all the country’s national parks and also graze close to urban areas.

 You do not need to be on safari to see one.
 For example, springbok are a highlight of visiting the Cape of Good Hope.